California Proposition 213: What It Is and How It Affects Your Car Accident Case

 Proposition 213 is an intricate California law that affects the rights of certain drivers to recover damages after a motor vehicle accident.
 Understanding the law, its exceptions, and how it may apply to your case is crucial.
 To achieve the best possible outcome for your case, we highly suggest seeking the guidance of an experienced personal injury attorney.

-Our experienced legal team at West Coast Trial Lawyers is here to assist you in seeking compensation for any injuries you’ve sustained from a negligent driver.
-WCTL has represented hundreds of car accident victims across California and recovered over 1 billion dollars in settlements.
+Our experienced legal team at West Coast Trial Lawyers (WCTL) is here to assist you in seeking compensation for any injuries you’ve sustained from a negligent driver.
+WCTL has represented hundreds of car accident victims across California and recovered over $1 billion in settlements on behalf of our clients.